-The Document Understanding Solution (DUS) delivers an easy-to-use web application that ingests and analyzes files, extracts text from documents, identifies structural data (tables, key value pairs), extracts critical information (entities), and creates smart search indexes from the data.
+The Document Understanding Solution delivers an easy-to-use web application that ingests and analyzes files, extracts text from documents, identifies structural data (tables, key value pairs), extracts critical information (entities), and creates smart search indexes from the data.
 Additionally, files can be uploaded directly to and analyzed files can be accessed from an Amazon Simple Storage Service (Amazon S3) bucket in your AWS account.

-- Compliance: Redact information from documents
+Redact information from documents.

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

 The resulting analyses are stored in an Amazon S3 bucket and the metadata is stored in a DynamoDB database.
-Extracted information is used to index the document in Amazon OpenSearch Service and, if enabled, in Amazon Kendra.
+Extracted information is used to index the document in Amazon OpenSearch Service and, if activated, in Amazon Kendra.

 In the course, we discuss what AI is and why it is important, and take a brief look at machine learning and deep learning—which are subsets of AI—and describe how Amazon uses AI in its products.